 For-profit businesses aren’t judged by how much they cost, but by how much they produce.
 Nonprofits should be judged by the same standards.
-Pointing this out to donors can help them shift their views and avoid fixating on overhead ratio.
+Pointing this out to donors can help them shift their views and avoid fixating on the overhead ratio.

-Communicating the reality of how your structure works, and even the technical breakdown of your balance sheet, can go a long way to helping donors see the light.
+Communicating the reality of how your structure works, and even the technical breakdown of your balance sheet can go a long way to helping donors see the light.

 You can also recruit the support of the leaders of the country’s three leading sources of information on nonprofits—GuideStar, Charity Navigator, and BBB Wise Giving Alliance–by sharing the Overhead Myth Letter to Donors, which is published under a creative commons license (www.theoverheadmyth.com).

 Educating your donors takes some work and you need a consistent platform.
 Social fundraising through crowdfunding, social media, and a blog, provides the perfect opportunity to do this.
 For some ideas, check out this video by Dan Pallotta, which sparked the discussion surrounding the new perspective on the overhead myth:

 Once you’ve made the point that high overhead isn’t necessarily a bad thing, you need to spend some time illustrating the positives of investment in your organization.
 Highlight how staff development makes you a stronger nonprofit and how capacity-building is essential to ensuring your impact is effective and sustainable.